 Strong families need policy supports related to:

 - Supportive Policies/Paid leave

 The State of Babies Yearbook: 2021 shows a mix of barriers and facilitators related to strong families.
 For example:

 - Before COVID-19, as many as 40% of infants and toddlers lived in families with low income (less than 200% of the Federal Poverty Level) or $54,000 for a family of four and did not have the financial resources to make ends meet.
 This includes nearly 19% of the nation’s 11.5 million babies who were living in outright poverty.

 - Nationally, only 22% of families in poverty with an infant or toddler receive federal cash assistance, but access to those benefits ranges widely from a low of 3% to a high of 88%, depending on how states allocate their TANF funds.

-- 16% of infants and toddlers live in crowded housing, which is known to jeopardize development.
+- 16% of infants and toddlers live in crowded housing, which is associated with higher risk of COVID infection and was already known to jeopardize development.
 States ranged from a low of 6% to a high of 28% in this respect.

 - Nearly 8% of infants and toddlers have already had two or more adverse experiences.
 This ranges from a low of 2% to a high of 18%.